phillipberndt/pqiv/README.markdown

    mode
  * pqiv now by default uses `nearest` interpolation for small images
  * Added actions and key bindings to control animation playback speed
+ * Added a general archive backend for reading images from archives (this is experimental and won't be enabled automatically until at least 2.7 is released!
+Compile with --with-archive to enable.)

 pqiv 2.6
  * Added --enforce-window-aspect-ratio